Evangelical preacher, TikTok star ‘Sister Cindy’ visits LSU Free Speech Alley

 “I think Cindy’s teachings are funny to listen to but should not be taken to heart,” Guffey said.
 “I think she preaches toxic masculinity and encourages women to be very hidden with their personalities.”

-Students like Guffey sat in the 80-degree weather for hours to hear Smock speak.
+Students like Guffey sat in the humid, hot weather for hours to hear Smock speak.
 Guffey said he was “drenched in sweat,” but enjoys the comedy that the preacher brings to campus.

 Biological science freshman Liz Diaz also doesn’t believe Sister Cindy is effective in shifting students’ beliefs, especially because she believes current college students are part of a progressive generation.